 Other stations require an account to pay.
 You set up a personal account with your credit card on file and use a provided card or phone tag to begin charging.
 Volta chargers allow free end-user charging by providing ad space on the charging dispensers.
 You can often find these near shopping centers or grocery stores.
 And, of course, there are free days and free chargers.
 Just plug in and fill up!

-Even with the fastest of fast charging, powering up an electric vehicle will take longer than stopping to fill up the gas tank.
-What can EV drivers do while waiting for their cars to charge?
-All sorts of things.
 If you’re charging at home, your car can fully charge while you sleep.
 You can charge while at a doctor or dentist appointment, while getting your hair or nails done, or while grabbing a cup of coffee.
 You can charge while you pick up groceries or go shopping.
 Go out to lunch or dinner, stop by the gym, or take the dog for a walk.
 Check your email, finish up some work, or go to the movies.
 If all else fails, you can sit in your car and read a book, listen to a podcast, or play games on your phone.
-Charging an EV isn’t the same as pumping for gas, and we should adjust our expectations and embrace the possibilities that come with a little extra downtime.
-With the right mindset, charging your EV could become one of your favorite errands.